Last Updated: May 2026 | Author: Munir Ardi

 Create a physical folder (plastic, waterproof) and a digital backup for these items:

-State ID / Driver’s License: If expired, many shelters have fee-waiver vouchers to help you renew it for free.
+- State ID / Driver’s License: Ask shelters for fee-waiver vouchers to renew for free.

-Birth Certificates: For every member of the family (especially children for school enrollment).
+- Birth Certificates: For every member of the family.

-Homeless Verification Letter: This is a specific letter from a shelter director or outreach worker stating you are currently homeless.
-This letter is often the “key” to unlock priority status for Section 8.
+- Homeless Verification Letter: A letter from a shelter director stating you are currently homeless to unlock priority status.

 The “Digital Locker” Strategy